INSRapperswil/nornir-web/backend/README.md

 ## Setup

 Create venv and install requirements.
+Before running the migrate command, make sure you have created a PostgreSQL database named "nornir" and the connection string in `settings.py` is correct.

 ```
 python -m venv venv
+source venv/bin/activate
-venv/bin/pip install -r requirements.txt
+pip install -r requirements.txt
+python manage.py migrate
+python manage.py createsuperuser
+python manage.py create_groups
+python manage.py collectstatic
 ```

-Create Database in PostgreSQL, see `manage.py` for connection details.
+During development you can use the `python manage.py create_testdb` command to put some sample data into your database.

 ## Running

-Run the following commands:
+The backend requires a nginx server, redis server and celery worker running. nginx configuration is provided in this repository.
+For detailed configuration consult the SA documentation.
 ```
-venv/bin/python manage.py migrate
-venv/bin/python manage.py createsuperuser
-venv/bin/python manage.py create_groups
-venv/bin/python manage.py runserver
 docker run --name redis -p 6379:6379 -d redis
 celery -A backend worker
+daphne backend.asgi:application -b 0.0.0.0
 ```
-In development you can use the `venv/bin/python manage.py create_testdb` command to put some sample data into your database.

 Server is accessible at http://127.0.0.1:8000/api

-To have a look at the api definition go to http://127.0.0.1:8000/swagger-ui to see the swagger definition.
+For api definition check out http://127.0.0.1:8000/swagger-ui.
 You can also have a look at the openapi yaml at http://127.0.0.1:8000/openapi

-## API Authentication
+## API Authentication # TODO: reimplement using JWT token
 *Reference: https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication*

 To obtain an Authentication Token, use the following parameters: